hsmack/garage_monitor/README.md

 sudo apt-get update
 sudo apt-get upgrade

-# optional I use this for
+# git is good for deploy or cloning of this code
-sudo apt-get install git-core
+sudo apt-get install git

-# install python and rpigpio 5.3a
-# todo: fill this in

 # install ruby.
 The 1.9.1-dev actually is the later version of ruby
 # 1.9.3 to be installed too